FluentValidation/FluentValidation/docs/aspnet.md

 * MinLength
 * Length

+Alternatively, instead of using client-side validation you could instead execute your full server-side rules via AJAX using a library such as [FormHelper](https://github.com/sinanbozkus/FormHelper).
+This allows you to use the full power of FluentValidation, while still having a responsive user experience.

 ### Manual validation

 Sometimes you may want to manually validate an object in a MVC project.
 In this case, the validation results can be copied to MVC's modelstate dictionary: